OguzhanGunduz/A-Machine-Learning-Based-Price-Prediction/README.md

 this study: Random Forest Regression, Linear Regression, K-Nearest Neighbor Regression, and Gradient Boosting Regression.
 Based on the results obtained, the Random Forest Regression model has been identified as the most accurate model for predicting prices in this dataset

 Keywords: Machine learning, Regression model, R-squared.

+You can review the report and presentation we created above.